 Last Winners: Wout van Aert / Marianne Vos

 La Fleche Wallone – Belgium 21/04/20

 The rolling roads in between Liege and Luxembourg usually suit climbers more than one day specialists.
 The steep climb of the Mur De Huy usually helps animate the race this much loved race.
 The Fleche is the first of the Ardenne classics, usually before Liege Baston Liege.

-Last Winners: Marc Hirshi / Anna van der Breggen
+Last Winners: Julian Alaphilippe / Anna van der Breggen

 Often called ‘La Doyenne’ (The Old Lady) the Liege has been run since 1892 and has featured wins by all the most prominent one day racers through history.
 The tough rolling roads of the Ardennes always ensure a deserving winner, Eddy Merckx won the mens event 5 times.

 Giro De Lomardia – Italy (Monument)8/10/22